yaneholanda/readme.md/readme.md

-**👩🏻‍💻 I’m a data engineer, with background in SQL, Python, AWS, ETL, and Machine Learning**
+**👩🏻‍💻 I’m a data engineer, with a background in SQL, Python, AWS, ETL, and Machine Learning**

 **📫 Connect with me**